-During that Golden Age, I had three close friends, all classmates at Governor George Clinton School, Eddie, Peter and Stevie, although I always felt that Stevie was Eddie and Peter’s friend more than mine.
-Sometimes Mark, wry, but shy, would join us, my friend more than Eddie and Peter’s.
-We met after school to play card games and board games and word games and finally chess, which was taught to each of us in turn by Rabbi Winters when we went to his house for Bar Mitzvah lessons.
-(Needless to say, while we were okay at chess, we fumbled through our Bar Mitzvahs.)
+I had three close friends, all classmates at Governor George Clinton School, Hank, Eddie and Mikey, although I always felt that Mikey was Hank and Eddie’s friend more than mine.
+Sometimes William, wry, but shy, would join us, my friend more than Hank and Eddie’s.
+We met after school to play card games and board games and word games and finally chess.
+(I learned to play chess from Rabbi Winters, when I went to his house for Bar Mitzvah lessons.
+Needless to say, while I was okay at chess, I fumbled through my Bar Mitzvah.)

-On week-ends we took bicycle excursions to the miniature golf course beyond the railway overpass, just past the field where carnivals set up once or twice a year and where I once saw an encampment of gypsies, or to Vassar College, where we enjoyed making pests of ourselves (not that we were delinquents; we knew that three loud, bantering, waggish 10-year-olds touring the campus for an hour on their bikes was bothersome enough in the groves of academe), or to the old cider mill at the top of the really steep hill on Cedar Avenue which Eddie could manage to pump his way up but which defeated Peter and I, both of us overweight, who had to walk our bikes for the last hundred yards, with its musty museum of oddities, the most important and prominent of which was a rearing two-headed calf, its room-temperature cider on the cusp of fermentation, its sugary, dust-infused cookies, and its old guest book opened to a page signed by Vassar student, Edna St. Vincent Millay.
+On week-ends three or four of us took bicycle excursions, to the miniature golf course beyond the railway overpass, just past the field where carnivals set up once or twice a year and where I once saw an encampment of gypsies, or to Vassar College, where we enjoyed making pests of ourselves (not that we were delinquents; we knew that three loud, bantering, waggish 10-year olds touring the groves of academe for an hour on their bikes was bothersome enough), or to the old cider mill at the top of the really steep hill on Cedar Avenue which Hank and Mikey could manage to pump their way up but which defeated Eddie and I, both of us overweight, who had to walk our bikes for the last hundred yards, with its musty museum of oddities – the most important and prominent of which was a rearing two-headed calf – with its room-temperature cider on the cusp of fermentation and sugary, dust-infused cookies, and with its old guest book opened to a page signed by Vassar student Edna St. Vincent Millay.

 We would write and record radio plays which, we thought, were the height of wit, and experiment with sound effects, but we never used the tape recorder for music.
-Music was reserved for Peter’s house, where we lay on the floor in the Rosenbergs’ living-room and listened to records.
-The Rosenbergs collected classical music, things like Mendelssohn’s Scherzo from Mid-Summer Night’s Dream conducted by Toscanini and Prokofiev’s March for Three Oranges conducted by Stokowski.
-When the Rosenbergs installed one of those new 33⅓ rpm turntables, their first acquisition was an LP of the Rachmaninoff Second Piano Concerto with Horowitz and Koussevitzky.
+Music was reserved for Eddie’s house, where we lay on the floor in the Greenbergs’ living-room and listened to records.
+The Greenbergs collected classical music, things like Mendelssohn’s Scherzo from Mid-Summer Night’s Dream conducted by Toscanini and Prokofiev’s March for Three Oranges conducted by Stokowski.
+When the Greenbergs installed one of those new 33⅓ rpm turntables, one of their first acquisitions was an LP of the Rachmaninoff Second Piano Concerto with Horowitz and Koussevitzky.

 I searched the Internet all o’er trying to find a barbershop quartet version of “My Grandfather’s Clock”.
 The only one I could find – and I actually had to go and order a CD – was a virtuosic showpiece sung by the winners of the Barbershop Harmony Society’s 2009 International Quartet Championship.
 They and, it seems, most other performers of the song, treat it as a novelty song and make sure to include clock sound effects.
-We recognized the old-fashioned, folksy humor in the lyrics, and sang the music straight, as written.
-We were capable of inventing elaborations but, clever Jewish boys that we were, we knew that the dead-pan approach was the best joke of all.
+We recognized the old-fashioned, folksy humor in the lyrics, but we sang the music straight, as written – not only because we were not really capable of inventing elaborations but because, smart Jewish boys that we were, we knew that approach would add to the joke.

 Here is a garland of six versions of this really, really boring song.